-In corridors reminders: Prep for best: In Class: We walk to the left.
+In corridors reminders: Prep for best: In class: We walk on the left.
 This is prep for best.
-You have 5 minutes to: go to the We're all in this classroom, we all follow the rules.
-We are We walk in our school.
+You have X minutes to: go to the toilet, We're all in this classroom, we all follow the rules.
+We We walk in our school. have a drink, sharpen your pencil. are ready for learning.
 We are peaceful in school.
-In Corridors Recognition: Thank you for walking on the left.
-Thank you for walking in our school. toilet, have a drink, sharpen your pencil.
-This is prep for best.
-You have 5 minutes. ready for learning.
-In Class Recognition: I notice that your table is clear.
-I notice that you're looking at me.
-I notice Thank you for being peaceful.
-It's time to learn Locker Area: Assembly: Lining Up: Coat in the locker, back to class.
+This is prep for best: You have In class recognition: In corridors recognition: X minutes.
+Thank you for walking on the I notice that your table is clear. left.
+T notice that you're leaking at Thank you for walking in our school.
+I notice that you're looking at me .
+SCHOOL I notice Thank you for being peaceful. , 31 It's time to learn Cloakroom: Assembly: Lining up: Coat in locker, back to class.
 It's time for assembly.
-Sitting down, cross your legs.
+Sitting down, being still.
 Now we are lining up, next we will get ready for learning.
-Bag in the locker, back to class.
-Looking and listening. l notice that is peaceful.
+Bag away, back to class.
+Looking, listening.
+I notice that X is peaceful.
 I notice that